-Folic acid foods, also known as vitamin B9, are essential for new cell production.
-Especially important for pregnant women, it helps prevent birth defects in the baby’s brain and spine.
-But folic acid is crucial for everyone.
-It can help prevent heart disease, stroke, and certain types of cancer.
-A true powerhouse nutrient!
+Folic acid foods, also known as vitamin B9, are vital for new cell production.
+Pregnant women, in particular, benefit as it helps prevent birth defects in a baby’s brain and spine.
+But folic acid isn’t just for expectant mothers; it’s crucial for everyone.
+This nutrient helps prevent heart disease, stroke, and certain types of cancer.
+A true powerhouse!

 There are many foods that are high in folic acid, including leafy greens, citrus fruits, legumes, and eggs.
 Incorporating these foods into your diet can help ensure that you are getting enough folic acid to support your overall health.
 Additionally, many processed foods, such as breads and cereals, are fortified with folic acid to help people meet their daily needs.